remo-help/remo-help.github.io/research.md

 ## Informative Event Extraction for Dynamic Domains
 _Collaboration with: Yuwei Wang, Chen Chen (University of Arizona)_

 The team I lead within the ToMCAT project maintains a rule based event extraction (EE) system.
 The domain we work in consists of spontaneous speech within a game-like context.
 The game setting itself is subject to change with very little notice.
 This leads to a very dynamic domain that does not lend itself to deep learning approaches.
 We are looking at ways to utilize our rule-based system to fine-tune a deep learning system.
-We are also working on co-reference resolution in natural dialogues.
+Currently, we are exploring whether NLP outputs (Dialog Act Labels, Event Labels, Sentiment Labels) of a team-dialogue are predictive of the team members' attitudes towards their team and their conversations.

 <p style="text-align: right;"> <a href="https://remo-help.github.io/">Return to mainpage</a> </p>